bbahd30/Process-Synchronization-Solutions/Cigarette Smoker Problem/README.md

 The problem is:
 Assume a cigarette requires three ingredients to make and smoke by the `Smokers`.
 The ingredients include- `tabacco, matches and paper`.
 There are `3 `smokers around a table, each of them have a `infinite supply`of one of the `three ingredients`, i.e. one smoker has an infinite supply of tabacco, another smoker has matches and the last one has paper.
-There's also a non-smoker `Agent` who gives supply to the smokers and enables them by selecting and giving any two items from the table,using them smokers make a cigarette, which they smoke for a while and they ask for more.Once the smoker finished smoking the agant again puts two random items on the table and this process continues forever.
+There's also a non-smoker `Agent` who gives supply to the smokers and enables them by selecting and giving any two items from the table,using them smokers make a cigarette, which they smoke for a while and they ask for more.Once the smoker finished smoking the agent again puts two random items on the table and this process continues forever.

  - - - -